 THE ONLY SHOOTING DEATH

-A shooting death: Ashli Babbitt, 35, of San Diego and an Air Force veteran, died on the day of the riot after being shot in the shoulder by a Capitol Police officer as she attempted to force her way into the House chamber where members of Congress were sheltering in place, according to a Jan.
+: Ashli Babbitt, 35, of San Diego and an Air Force veteran, died on the day of the riot after being shot in the shoulder by a Capitol Police officer as she attempted to force her way into the House chamber where members of Congress were sheltering in place, according to a Jan.
 7 statement from then-U.S. Capitol Police Chief Steven Sund.

 I guess so...When Cheney's opening remarks sounded like the opening statement from a prosecuting attorney.
 And she left out the last lines of what Trump said in his speech on Jan 6th.